RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #88

+Ended up doing a second set of stairs.
+This time I actually jogged around half of it and I'm quite happy about that.
+Was loads of difficult and it caused me to have to use the rails, but it was good for me.

 ## #87

 Just finished my first water and I think I'm going to do a set of stairs before